 Luckily, free movement in the classroom is encouraged in many classrooms, and you can mimic that environment with your daughter’s study space.

-How to Set Up an ADHD-Friendly Study Space
+How to Set Up an ADHD Study Space for Girls

 This post contains affiliate links for your convenience.